Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Dwarven buildings now use stone (instead of lumber) for construction, except for the Yale Pen, Dock and mines.

+* Campaign
+- Mineral resources are now based on the real location of resources (except for those in the player starting points), instead of being randomly generated.

 * Quests
 - As missions are transitioning to the Campaign mode, acquiring technology points to unlock units, buildings and upgrades is no longer required for the missions.